startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

       However, there may not be root nodes!

 2.575) REMEMBER CYCLE DETECING ON DIRECTED GRAPH ALWAYS NEEDS AT LEAST 3 COLORS!!!
      WHILE ON UNDIRECTED YOU COULD JUST USE A VISTED SET.
+(OR FOR DIRECTED, JUST REMEMBER TO POP THE PROCESSED ELEMENT FROM THE VISITED PATH, SO THAT A DIFFERENT DIRECTED PATH CAN VISIT THE PROCESSED ELEMENT)